terokarvinen/micro-jump/help/jump.md

 	$ sudo apt-get update
 	$ sudo apt-get install micro fzf exuberant-ctags

-In some Ubuntu versions, ctags package name is different and the command is 'sudo apt-get install micro fzf exuberant-ctags'.
+In some Ubuntu versions, ctags package name is different and the command is 'sudo apt-get install micro fzf ctags'.
 For other Linuxes, just install the packages that provide commands 'fzf', 'ctags' and 'bash'.
 Micro jump has not been tested on Windows or Mac OSX.

 	$ micro --plugin install jump